lewoudar/certipie/README.md

 #### server

-This commands runs a server which serves a Swagger UI on `/docs` where you can perform the previous commands explained above.
+This commands runs a server which serves a Swagger UI where you can perform the previous commands explained above.
 This is handy if you want non-technical staff to be able to use the command line features.

 ```shell
 $ cert server
 ```

-If you open a browser on http://localhost:8000/docs you will see the swagger documentation.
+If you open a browser on http://localhost:8000 you will see the swagger documentation.
 ![](images/cert_api.png)

 Under the hood the server used is [hypercorn](https://pgjones.gitlab.io/hypercorn).
 You can configure it passing a